Get Answers to all your Questions

 best_answer

 No, the Balance point is not affected by high resistance.
-High resistance limits the current to galvanometer wire.
-The balance point is obtained by moving the joe key on the potentiometer wire and current through potentiometer wire is constant.
-The balance point is the point when the current through galvanometer becomes zero.
-The only duty of high resistance is to supply limited constant current to potentiometer wire.
+High resistance limits the current to the galvanometer wire.
+The balance point is obtained by moving the joe key on the potentiometer wire and the current through the potentiometer wire is constant.
+The balance point is the point when the current through the galvanometer becomes zero.
+The only duty of high resistance is to supply limited constant current to the potentiometer wire.

 Posted by